-The administration is nepotistic and has rewarded several former members of the IRGC-a U.S.-designated terrorist organization-with positions.
+The administration also rewarded several former members of the IRGC-a U.S.-designated terrorist organization.
 There are at least five former IRGC members in the cabinet: the Minister of Intelligence Seyed Esmail Khatib, Minister of Roads and Urban Development Rostam Qassemi, Minister of Interior Ahmad Vahidi, Minister of Tourism and Cultural Heritage Ezzatollah Zarghami, and Vice President for Economic Affairs Mohsen Rezaei.
 Additionally, Foreign Minister Hossein Amir-Abdollahian reportedly has close ties to the IRGC, with stints as a foreign service officer in Iraq.
 In some cases, such as that of Mohsen Rezaee, stature within the IRGC trumped lack of qualification.
-Given the prevalence of former IRGC members, the current administration is poised to increase the potency of the IRGC, and the IRGC will, in turn, serve as a critical part of its support base.
+Given the prevalence of former IRGC members, the current administration is poised to increase the potency of the IRGC, and the IRGC will in turn offer crucial support.

-These five figures have been sanctioned by the U.S. government.
-The Treasury Department sanctioned Qassemi-a former Minister of Petroleum, and former senior IRGC Quds Force official-in 2019 for overseeing a vast oil smuggling network.
-Raisi's Interior Minister, who is responsible for repressing protests at home, was sanctioned back in 2010, when he was Minister of Defense in then President Ahmadinejad's administration.
+These key figures with an IRGC background have been sanctioned by the U.S. government.
+In 2019, Treasury Department sanctioned Qassemi-a former Minister of Petroleum, and former senior IRGC Quds Force official-for overseeing a vast oil smuggling network.
+Raisi's Interior Minister, who is responsible for repressing domestic protests, was sanctioned back in 2010, when he was Minister of Defense in then President Ahmadinejad's administration.
 As noted, he is also the subject of an INTERPOL Red Notice for his involvement in the bombing of the AMIA building in Argentina when he was commander of the IRGC's Quds Force.
 Minister of Intelligence Seyed Esmail Khatib was designated in 2022, first on September 9 under Executive Order (E.O.)
 13694, which targets individuals engaging in malicious cyber activities; then on September 22 under E.O.
 13553, which targets human rights offenders.

-IRGC operations against the U.S.-both on U.S. soil and in Iraq and Syria, where U.S. troops are based-have picked up steam since Raisi took office.
+IRGC operations against the U.S.-both on U.S. soil and in Iraq and Syria, where U.S. troops are based-increased in frequency after Raisi took office.
 On August 10, 2022, the U.S. Department of Justice charged an Iranian national and member of the IRGC for plotting to assassinate former U.S. National Security Advisor and UANI board member John Bolton on behalf of the Quds Force.
 The operative in charge of the plot allegedly told his recruit that the order to carry out the assassination was sent down through a chain of command.

 Other former U.S. government officials, including former Secretary of State Mike Pompeo, former Defense Secretary Mark Esper, and former Special Representative for Iran Brian Hook, as well as the think-tank community, are also targets.
-Our organization, United Against Nuclear Iran (UANI), is at the center of Iran's campaign against think-tanks.
+Our organization, United Against Nuclear Iran (UANI), remains at the center of Iran's campaign against think-tanks.
 Meanwhile, proxy attacks on U.S. forces in Iraq and Syria have drastically increased recently.
 They could increase further as Iran plots to facilitate IED attacks against U.S. convoys in Syria.
 And Iran has sought to conduct terrorist operations against Israeli interests in Turkey, Cyprus, and Azerbaijan.
 All of this has occurred under Raisi's watch, who, though not the chief decision-maker in Iran, chairs the SNSC as president.